adedaniel/currency-exchange-app/README.md

-# Fliqpay Frontend Engineer Assessment Project

-### by Adetola Daniel
+# Currency exchange app

-This project uses React, Context API, Typescript and Tailwind CSS, with Yarn as package manager
+This app uses React, Context API, Typescript and Tailwind CSS, with Yarn as package manager

 ## Installation